- Some species produce large numbers of eggs at once, like spiders, corals, and amphibians.

 Reptiles That Lay Eggs: Long Journeys and Live Births

-Reptiles are diverse in their egg-laying styles and they are some more of the animals that lays eggs but are not birds.
+Reptiles are diverse in their egg-laying styles and they are some of the animals that lay eggs but are not birds.
 Some lay eggs, while others give birth to live young.
-A few are ovoviviparous, meaning the young grow inside an egg which remains inside the mother’s body until it is ready to hatch.
+A few are ovoviviparous, meaning the young grow inside an egg that remains inside the mother’s body until it is ready to hatch.
 One thing all egg-laying reptiles have in common is that they lay their eggs on land, even if the adults spend their lives in the water.

 Consider the following list of some of the most interesting egg-laying reptiles.